 A speeding ticket typically will stay on your insurance record for between three to five years, depending on your car insurance company.

-Some insurance companies offer accident or violation forgiveness, which means your first accident or first speeding ticket won’t affect your car insurance rates.
+Some insurance companies offer accident or violation forgiveness, which means your first accident or first speeding ticket won't affect your car insurance rates.
 You typically have to pay for this feature, though.
+So you pay more up front to not see insurance rate increases after the first incident.
+The amount you save could vastly outweigh the amount you spend to have this benefit, though.

 Why do speeding tickets affect your car insurance?